Wafaa-Abdullah/rag-system/README.md

   "latency_ms": 2800
 }

-Running on Colab with ngrok (public URL)
+Running on Colab with ngrok
 !pip install pyngrok

 from pyngrok import ngrok

 # Add your ngrok auth token